marksunner/storytelling-psychology/README.md

 *Developed by Mark Sunner, drawing on years of crafting product and service presentations.
 Built on Joseph Campbell's monomyth, Randy Olson's ABT framework, and research in narrative transportation and persuasion psychology.*

-**14 pieces of psychology-grounded presentation content** — rescued from Digital Ape Training archives.
+**14 pieces of psychology-grounded presentation content** — from Digital Ape Training archives.